icmccorm/mirilli/README.md

 0 directories, 4 files
 ```
 The file `stage3.csv` is typically used as input to Stage 3.
+It contains a list of each of the test cases that called foreign functions.

-# Stage 3 - (10 human minutes, 30 compute minutes)
+### Part 3.3 - Stage 3 - (10 human minutes, 30 compute minutes)
 In this stage, we used MiriLLI to execute each of the tests that we found in Stage 2.
 We had to complete this stage twice; once for each memory mode (as described in Section III).

 The script for this stage is `./scripts/stage3/run.sh`.
 Execute it without arguments to see its description.
 ```